 Then the Pittsburgh Steelers drafted Kevin Dotson as a fourth-round pick last week, he was pretty quickly pegged as a one-position guy.
 The reality is somewhat different.
 The 6’4”, 321-pounder out of Louisiana-Lafayette drew attention for his play at right guard in recent years, but that isn’t his only experience.

-As he told reporters after he was drafted, he actually come in as a left tackle, and he would later even start at right tackle, before ultimately settling in at right guard next to Robert Hunt, who would go on to be a second-round pick in the same draft, 39th-overall by the Miami Dolphins.
+As he told reporters after he was drafted, he actually came in as a left tackle, and he would later even start at right tackle, before ultimately settling in at right guard next to Robert Hunt, who would go on to be a second-round pick in the same draft, 39th-overall by the Miami Dolphins.
 Hunt is 6’5”, 323.
 Not much difference.

 But the Steelers didn’t draft Dotson to come in and compete at tackle.
 He’s coming in as a guard, and may even have an opportunity to compete for the starting job that was vacated when Ramon Foster retired earlier this offseason.